carmenhchung-zz/pull-request-template/README.md

 If you've ever been lost for words when writing a pull request description (🤔), or forgotten to migrate that data after you deployed (🤦🏻‍♀️!), or thought you'd write a spec later for your code but failed to do so (😠), then this is a great starting point.

+In order to tick off your checkboxes, just add an `X` in the square brackets after the dash (like this:
+`- [X]`), which will then become:

+- [X] Check me if you use a pull request template!

 Obviously, each team / repo will be different, so please feel free to fork this template and customise it to your heart's content (💗).
 If you have any suggestions on how to improve it, please tweet at me at [@carmenhchung](https://twitter.com/carmenhchung) - I'd love to hear from you!

 # Not convinced?